-Marilyn – Hollywood Icon
+Marilyn: Hollywood Icon

-Past exhibition: 12 March to 31 October 2011
+12 March – 31 October 2011

 The life lived by Marilyn Monroe is a tale of triumph and tragedy.
 Marilyn – Hollywood Icon was a celebration of the enduring legacy of the fabulous blonde, which gentlemen (and the rest of us) continue to prefer above all others.
 Unlike other ‘Marilyn’ exhibitions of recent years, the American Museum’s 50th anniversary extravaganza was packed full of costumes actually worn by Monroe.
 The twenty costumes on display were not replicas, but the real thing – just like the lady herself.
 These included: